paulamib123/FDS-Lab/README.md

 # FDS-Lab
-FDS Lab Programs for Sem 3
+Fundamentals of Data Structures Lab Programs for Sem 3